AvolitesLtd/TitanManual/docs/titan-basics.md

 which you do simply by running the installer file.
 This will make sure the drivers for the panel are installed.

 > **PC specifications:** From Titan v14, your PC should be running Windows 10 64-bit (other versions may not work correctly and we can't provide you with support).
-Some users have successfully used Virtual Machines to run Titan, but we don't provide support for them.
+Some users have successfully used Virtual Machines to run Titan, but we don't provide support for them.<br/>
 We recommend i5 processor with 4GB RAM as a minimum.
 Please [see https://avolites.com/titan-pc-system-requirements](https://avolites.com/titan-pc-system-requirements/) for the full specification.

 For best usability, your PC should have a touch screen.
 If not you can use the mouse to select touch buttons.

-**Titan Mobile:** Having installed the software, connect the USB cable for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
-If your PC asks you for drivers, select \'Install the Software Automatically\'.
+**Titan Mobile:** Having installed the Titan PC Suite software, connect the USB cable for the panel (older Titan Mobile panels have two USB connectors -- you only need to connect port A, nearest the DC socket).
+If your PC asks you for drivers, select 'Install the Software Automatically'.
 If you have an older Titan Mobile panel without the built-in AvoKey you also need to attach an AvoKey to a free USB port to license the software.